mspanc/leash/README.md

 * As the app list is fixed, let's store their credentials in ENV.
 Fast, easy to maintain and compatible with 12factor.
 * As tokens are not very persistent, let's use redis for storing them.
 * As such app can be a subject of high load, let's use redis as a backend.
+* Do not reinvent the wheel, let's use devise for authentication.

 ## Status